sinemistoktas/project-big-data/README.md

 6. **References**: Sources and references used in the report.

 ### Code
-The code used for the analysis is provided in the Jupyter Notebook `Amazon_Books_Analysis.ipynb`.
+The code used for the analysis is provided in the Jupyter Notebook [Amazon_Books_Analysis.ipynb](Amazon_Books_Analysis.ipynb).
 The notebook includes:
 - Data loading and cleaning
 - Exploratory data analysis and visualizations
 - Statistical tests and models